gkm2164/gkm2164.github.io/index.md

 * Git repository: [Github](https://github.com/gkm2164), [Bitbucket](https://bitbucket.org/gkm2164)

 ### Introduction
-* Like to develop fullstack, and especially, play with using Scala, Akka Frameworka and Spark for backend, and Angular TypeScript for frontend
+* Like to develop data process pipeline and apply to actual services
+* Uses **Scala** language or develop with FP approach
+* Go, Kotlin, Java
+* Sometimes can do fullstack
 * Highly motivated on writing and managing safe and reusable design, and code
 * Interested in constructing infrastructure
-* Try to develop suitable modules based on deep understanding of software architecture
 * Like music a lot.
 Classic & Metal.
 Chopin & Dream Theater are my favorite artists.

-### Current Operating Services!
+### Currently Operating Services!
 * [Ben's URL Shortener](https://gben.me): This is for URL shortener.
 You can use this!
 (Scala, Akka HTTP, Angular TypeScript)
 * [For word study](https://eng.gyeongmin.co): I'm currently studying TOEFL and GRE.
 (Scala, Akka HTTP, Angular TypeScript, Oxford Dictionary API)
 * [Wiki pages](https://docs.gyeongmin.co): I'm using my blog and wiki with Atlassian Confluence product.